-The Semester of Service begins on Martin Luther King Day of Service (1/16/2023) and wraps up April 14, 2023.
+The Semester of Service begins on Martin Luther King Day of Service (1/15/2024) and ends on National Youth Service Day (4/21/2024).
 Service projects may take place any time between those dates.
+Award recipients will participate in a Celebration of Service in April.

-“Youth-led” means individuals 18 or younger take the lead in all aspects of the initiative (research, decision-making, design, implementation).
+“Youth-led” means individuals 17 or younger take the lead in all aspects of the initiative (research, decision-making, design, implementation).
 Advisors over 18 years old are resources and process facilitators.
+Youth-leadership is critical because it develops young people’s knowledge, skills and confidence to be catalysts for positive change within their communities.

 There is no active competition at this time.